- 01/21/2022 -

 The Endocannabinoid System

-To start off, it’s important to understand the endocannabinoid system (ECS) and its role in pain management.
+Like many things with CBD, we often have more research suggesting that it may have an impact on particular symptoms of a condition than directly associated science.
+This is true for arthritis as well.
+In this case, it’s important to understand CBD and our bodies, the endocannabinoid system (ECS), and its role in pain management.
 Simply put, the ECS is a series of receptors and transmitters that help to keep our bodies in homeostasis, or balance.
 The ECS contributes to everything from our sleep cycles to managing pain, mood, appetite, memory, stress, and immune responses.

 There are two main receptor sites in the ECS: CB1 and CB2.
 CB1 receptors are largely found in the brain and nervous system and are linked with decreasing pain, anxiety, and inflammation.
 CB2 receptors, on the other hand, are found primarily in organs associated with the immune system.
 These CB2 receptors are linked to pain management.